Probe on Nvidia exports: Chips allegedly moved through Singapore were sent to Malaysia; final destination under investigation

 WORKING WITH MALAYSIA, US

-Mr Shanmugam urged Malaysian and US authorities to share relevant information so that Singapore could further investigate and, if necessary, prosecute those involved.
+Mr Shanmugam said Singapore has asked Malaysian and US authorities to share relevant information to assist in investigations.

-“We have no visibility beyond our borders, and therefore we have asked both the US and Malaysia for more information so as to assist in our investigations,” he said.

 Because the supply companies are linked to the US, Singapore requires information and documents from American authorities.
 Similarly, since the servers were sent to Malaysia, details on their movement within or beyond Malaysia fall under its jurisdiction.

-Mr Shanmugam said Singapore has reached out to both countries’ law enforcement agencies on the basis of their “long-standing good cooperation”.

-“If the servers did contain US export-controlled items, we have told the US that we would be happy to work with them and support any investigations in the US on that,” he said.
+“If the servers did contain US export-controlled items, we have told the US that we would be happy to work with them and support any investigations in the US on that,” the minister said.

-He also said that Singapore is likely not the only transit point for such shipments.
+He added that Singapore is likely not the only transit point for such shipments.
 “As you can see from this case, the servers went from Singapore to a country other than China,” he said.

-A US Commerce Department inquiry had tracked organised AI chip smuggling from other locations, including Malaysia and the United Arab Emirates.

 He added that countries in the trade and supply chain have to work together to ensure that everything is done properly, by enforcing their domestic laws within their jurisdictions.